 project overview

-Working within the skylight‑lit, limited 8′ core of Finger 1.0, the original galley kitchen was reconfigured to accommodate a new link to the unit below.
-The new pre‑fabricated single‑stringer stair connects the lower living spaces; its treads were tapered on site.
-The exterior wall was insulated from the interior and high‑performance replacement windows were installed.
+Within the skylight-lit, 8-foot core of Finger 1.0, the kitchen was reconfigured to make way for a new connection to the unit below.
+There, a stainless-steel fermentation kitchen now supports the family’s brewing and kimchi making.
+A pre-fabricated single-stringer stair links the two levels, its treads tapered on site.
+To improve performance, the exterior wall was insulated from within and fitted with high-efficiency replacement windows.

 The family flourished in Finger 1.0 for a decade, although by Western standards their initial footprint for four people was modest.
 The expansion increased the ability to entertain friends, host piano recitals, brew beer, work late from home, allow the son to watch TV all night and adopt a third cat.